kirbykevinson/kirbykevinson.gitlab.io/content/about/personal-info.md

 * Anime: N/A
 * Video game: [ToberUberStobe]
 * Website: many of bank and government ones
-* Kernel space software: N/A
-* User space software: most of proprietary ones
+* Software: most of proprietary ones
 * Date format: each one except my favorite one
 * Character encoding: each one except my favorite one
-* Animal: mosquito
-* Dish: most of them
-* Drink: soda

 [Green Yellow]: https://colornames.org/color/adff2f
 [Dirty Blue]: https://colornames.org/color/055b81